bxparks/rpn83p/docs/USER_GUIDE.md

 | TI-Nspire w/ TI-84+ keypad    | 8.2 s                 |

 During the calculation, the "run indicator" on the upper-right corner will be active.
-You can press `ON` key to break from the `PRIM` loop with an `Err:
+You can press the `ON` key to break from the `PRIM` loop with an `Err:
 Break` message.

 #### Floating Point Rounding

-There are 3 menu functions under the `ROOT > NUM` menu group that provide rounding functions: `RNDF`, `RNDN`, and `RNDG`.
-They round the floating point number in different ways:
+There are 3 rounding functions under the `ROOT > NUM` menu folder that provide access to the corresponding rounding functions implemented by the underlying
+TI-OS:

 - `RNDF`
     - rounds to the number of digits after the decimal point specified by the